skylerparr/hscript-plus/README.md

 (more details soon)

 ## Limitations
-- You must explicitly write `this` before variable and function name
+- You need to access class members from `this`
 - No wildcard importing
+- No string interpolation

 ## Todos
 - [ ] Unit tests
 - [ ] Refactor and clean code
-- [ ] Call variables and functions without writing `this`
+- [ ] Call variables and functions calling `this`
 - [ ] Try catch interpreting error
 - [ ] Filter out static fields in ScriptClassUtil.create() and classExtends()
 - [ ] Cache classes or not